s4hlo/dotfiles/README.md

 You'll probably notice you don't have support for copy/paste also that python and node haven't been setup

-> TODO: how to check if is X11 or wayland
+> TODO: auto-check X11 or wayland

 copy/paste: